Is my landlord responsible for repairs?

 Check whether your lease requires the landlord to repair the particular issue you've discovered.
 If the contract does not appear to require this, or simply doesn't address the issue, check the real estate law of your state (as well as local laws) to see whether the law compels the landlord to pay for the repairs in question anyway.
 Landlords are typically required to make repairs to major problems, including major structural, electrical, and plumbing repairs.

 If your landlord refuses to pay or does not respond, you may wish to look into other possibilities such as contacting the local housing authority or filing a claim in court.
+How you proceed will likely depend on the nature and extent of the issue, local laws and regulations, and the attitude of the landlord.
+Your actions should be carefully considered to avoid unnecessary conflict and expense.

 As far as minor issues go, it will depend on a number of factors, primarily the lease, as well as local and state laws.
 If you find that the landlord is required to pay for the repairs, communicate your request to the landlord in writing to ensure that there is a record of your efforts to work the issue out with the landlord.